Thursday, December 26, 2024

 "The 2024 Pan-American Black Bass Championship will be held in Fredericton, New Brunswick from September 25–29, 2024"

 The fishers had team uniforms and hung out at the bar until very late.
 Much later than we.
 There was some live music that evening at the lobby bar (we had eaten at the hotel restaurant).
 They were pretty competent musicians and played music we enjoyed.
 We asked them, even asked them on a $20 bill, to play certain songs.
 It became a bit of game as they'd usually turn down our requests.
 "I like the music, I know the song, but we haven't rehearsed that one!".
 They dragged a friend in who was able to play some John Prine for us.
-The wait staff, the next day, were telling us that someone from the fishing tourney kept everyone up very late buy rounds for everyone.
-They had a hard time shutting the bar down.
+The waitstaff, the next day, were telling us that someone from the fishing tourney bought a round for everyone at the bar.
+They had a hard time shutting things down that night!

 The next day we used Uride (an alternative to Uber, there is no Uber in Fredericton) to get around the city.
 Our hard drinkin' ways mean that we ought to be safe rather than sorry.